Last Updated on October 3, 2021 by Julia Wilson

 - Teeth – The baby (deciduous) incisors erupt.
 These are the small teeth at the front of the mouth.

-- Smell – The sense of smell is developing and will often have a preference for a particular nipple.
+- Smell – The sense of smell is developing and most kittens have a preference for a particular nipple.

 - Weight gain – Around seven to ten grams a day.
 By the end of the second week, they should weigh approximately 300 grams (10.5 ounces).